lmfit/lmfit-py/doc/faq.rst

 See https://dx.doi.org/10.5281/zenodo.11813

-I get errors from NaNs in my fit.
+I get errors from NaN in my fit.
 What can I do?
 ======================================================

-The solvers used by `lmfit` use `NaN` values as signals that the calculation cannot continue.
-If any value in the residual array (typically `(data-model)*weight`) is `NaN`, then calculations of chi-square or comparisons with other residual arrays to try find a better fit will also give `NaN` and fail.
-There is no sensible way for `lmfit` or any of the optimization routines to know how to handle such `NaN` values.
+The solvers used by `lmfit` use NaN (see https://en.wikipedia.org/wiki/NaN) values as signals that the calculation cannot continue.
+If any value in the residual array (typically `(data-model)*weight`) is NaN, then calculations of chi-square or comparisons with other residual arrays to try find a better fit will also give NaN and fail.
+There is no sensible way for `lmfit` or any of the optimization routines to know how to handle such NaN values.
 They indicate that numerical calculations are not sensible and must stop.

-This means that if your objective function (if using `minimize`) or model function (if using `Model`) generates a `NaN`, the fit will stop immediately.
-If your objective or model function generates a `NaN`, you really must handle that.
+This means that if your objective function (if using `minimize`) or model function (if using `Model`) generates a NaN, the fit will stop immediately.
+If your objective or model function generates a NaN, you really must handle that.

 `nan_policy`
 ~~~~~~~~~~~~~~~~~~

-If you are using :class:`lmfit.Model` and the `NaN` values come from your
+If you are using :class:`lmfit.Model` and the NaN values come from your
 data array and are meant to indicate missing values, or if you using
 :func:`lmfit.minimize` with the same basic intention, then it might be
-possible to get a successful fit in spite of the `NaN` values.
+possible to get a successful fit in spite of the NaN values.
 To do this,
 you can add a `nan_policy='omit'` argument to :func:`lmfit.minimize`, or
 when creating a :class:`lmfit.Model`, or when running
 :meth:`lmfit.Model.fit`.

-In order for this to be effective, the number of `NaN` values cannot ever
+In order for this to be effective, the number of NaN values cannot ever
 change during the fit.
-If the `NaN` values come from the data and not the
+If the NaN values come from the data and not the
 calculated model, that should be the case.

-Common sources of `NaN`
+Common sources of NaN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are seeing erros due to `NaN` values, you will need to figure out where they are coming from and eliminate them.
-It is sometimes difficult to tell what causes `NaN` values.
-Keeep n mind that all values should be assumed to be either scalar values or numpy arrays of double precision real numbers when fitting.
-Some of the most likely causes of `NaN`s are:
+If you are seeing erros due to NaN values, you will need to figure out where they are coming from and eliminate them.
+It is sometimes difficult to tell what causes NaN values.
+Keep in mind that all values should be assumed to be either scalar values or numpy arrays of double precision real numbers when fitting.
+Some of the most likely causes of NaNs are:

    * taking `sqrt(x)` or `log(x)` where `x` is negative.

-   * doing "x**y" where `x` is negative.
+   * doing `x**y` where `x` is negative.
 Since `y` is real, there will be a fractional component, and a negative number to a fractional exponent is not a real number.

+   * doing `x/y` where both `x` and `y` are 0.

-Note that all values should be assumed to be either scalar values or numpy arrays of double precision real numbers when fitting.
-If you use these in your objective or model function, you should take caution for what values you are passing these functions and operators.
-Many special functions have similar limitations and should be viewed with some suspicion if `NaN`s are being generated.
+If you use these very common constructs in your objective or model function, you should take some caution for what values you are passing these functions and operators.
+Many special functions have similar limitations and should also be viewed with some suspicion if NaNs are being generated.

-A related problem is the generation of `Inf`, which generally comes from `exp(x)` where `x` has values greater than 700 or so, so that the resulting value is greater than 1.e308.  `Inf` is only slightly better than `NaN`.
+A related problem is the generation of Inf (Infinity in floating point), which generally comes from `exp(x)` where `x` has values greater than 700 or so, so that the resulting value is greater than 1.e308.
+Inf is only slightly better than NaN.
 It will completely ruin the ability to do the fit.
-But, it is also usually clear how to handle `Inf`, as you probably won't ever have values greater than 1.e308, you can just clip the argument to `exp()` to be smaller than about 700.
+However, unlike NaN, it is also usually clear how to handle Inf, as you probably won't ever have values greater than 1.e308 and can therefore (usually) safely clip the argument passed to `exp()` to be smaller than about 700.